samsquire/ideas4/README.md

 Why aren't these projects documented to the level I want?
 Why don't they explain their algorithms?

+# 97. Visual Multiplexing

+Treating one thing as if it's multiple things is extremely powerful.

+ * Multiplex goroutines/green threads over threads and processes.
+ * Multiplex traffic over a connection.
+ * Multiplex memory in a an memory allocator
+ * Multiplex DOM operations over time (React)
+ * Multiplex parts of queries in a database engine (query parallelization)
+ *

+These problems could be solved in a profoundly effective way with the right abstraction and used for all cases.

 # incomplete ideas

 Memory set to network calls